 A land contract may provide you with more flexibility when working towards the sale of a home.
 These contracts are between you (the seller) and the buyer of the property.
 As the seller, you provide the financing for the buyer who agrees to repay the loan in installments based on the amount of the purchase price for the home.
 Land contracts allow buyers who are not eligible for traditional financing through a bank or mortgage company to still purchase a property.

 Our Michigan land contract lawyers at Grewal Law PLLC can handle all aspects of drawing up your land contract, including the recording of all the proper paperwork with Register of Deeds in Ingham County and the surrounding municipalities.
-Mick Grewal, a licensed real estate broker, is a member of the Grewal Law PLLC team who can help with the development of your land contract.
+Mick Grewal, a licensed real estate broker, can help with the development of your land contract.

 Call us at (888) 211-5798 or contact us online today for your free consultation.